11.4 Traits in Depth

 use std::fmt::Display;

-// Cannot implement external trait for external type
+// Not allowed: implementing an external trait on an external type

 impl Display for Vec<u8> {